Bookkeeper Vs Accountant – Bookkeeping Vs Accounting

 - Manage or advise high-level financial strategy

-So as you can see, the duties and expertise of these two roles differ widely.
+So as you can see, with the bookkeeper vs accountant, the duties and expertise of these two roles differ widely.
 You would not want to hire a CPA to keep your day-to-day books.
 Likewise, come tax-time, you shouldn’t expect that your bookkeeper is qualified to file your taxes for you.
 They also won’t be delivering higher-level strategy throughout the year.

 In a dream world, every business would have a trusted financial team consisting of both a bookkeeper and a CPA.
 Too often a company in its early years ends up absorbing one or both of these roles as they struggle to keep momentum while controlling costs.
 Because of this, the majority of successful businesses outsource these tasks.
 Capable third parties can manage their bookkeeping, tax filing, and financial planning.